Julia is odd. But, Julia is brilliant and confident.

 Now, the soft stove-pipe hat?
-Aside from framing her face elegantly, it didn’t seem to fit…but then, it did.
+Aside from framing her face elegantly, it didn’t seem to fit… but then, it did.
 He shook his head again and realized that more than her clothes had grabbed him.
 Bearing?
 Pride?
 Strength?
 Determination?
 Anger?

 Then he clarified the clarification: not really.
 But it should be.
 Better be.

-The cold drizzle was forcing most people to hurry past her into shelter, but she didn’t notice; she wasn’t most people.
+The cold drizzle was forcing most people to hurry past her into a shelter, but she didn’t notice; she wasn’t most people.
 She looked up at the sign: ‘Ralston Clothing Corporation’ and pulled in a sharp breath.
 Prepare, she thought.
 Get strong.

 So many emotions coursed through her as she studied the granite façade on 38th Street: anger, fear, and hope, to mention a few.
 Out of the corner of her eye, she saw the man stepping toward her, studying her, but she didn’t turn to face him fully.

-Behind her, she heard a taxi rush past and sound of the tires hitting the puddle by the curb; she imagined the beginning of a splash.
+Behind her, she heard a taxi rush past and the sound of the tires hitting the puddle by the curb; she imagined the beginning of a splash.
 Part of her mind considered the consequences of not moving, but most of her simply instructed the water to fall short.

 “Almost got you,” a strong male voice said.

 Julia slid back to the present.
-She was still standing in front of her target—her destiny, or her destruction.
+She was still standing in front of her target—her destiny or her destruction.
 “Oh, thanks,” was the best she could come up with.

 “Not a problem.”

 The man returned her gaze and gave up trying to classify her.
 He had been instantly captured by her eyes: deep, dark, crazy green, like emeralds on a china plate.
-But there was something deeper in them, something like a beam, a tractor beam, that was pulling him in.
+But there was something deeper in them, something like a beam, a tractor beam, and it was pulling him in.
 It could have been frightening to most viewers—unless it wasn’t.
 And to him, it wasn’t.